Green Guru LLC Irrigation & Landscape Lighting

 Pair SRMS with Service Plans so monitoring turns into scheduled follow-through and priority response.

-SRMS is service-scoped.
-The Company confirms feasibility during an inspection and then quotes the right tier and upgrade path.
+SRMS is quoted after inspection.
+The Company confirms feasibility during an inspection and then recommends the right tier and expansion plan.

-Common questions about SRMS leak detection, pricing, installation, and how it prevents $5,000 water bills.
+Common questions about SRMS leak detection, pricing, installation, and how it helps prevent costly hidden leaks.

-SRMS is Green Guru's irrigation leak detection and remote shutoff system.
-It monitors water flow in real-time, catches hidden leaks within minutes (average: 8 minutes), and sends instant phone alerts so you can shut off water remotely — preventing $3,000-5,000 bills from mainline breaks or stuck valves.
+Smart Control (SRMS) is Green Guru's irrigation leak detection and remote shutoff system.
+It monitors water flow in real-time, flags abnormal usage quickly, and sends phone alerts so you can shut off water remotely before a hidden leak becomes a major bill or damage event.

-How much does SRMS cost in Rochester, MI?
+How much does Smart Control (SRMS) cost in Rochester, MI?

-SRMS pricing is service-scoped (quoted after inspection).
+SRMS pricing is quoted after inspection.
 Typical range: Tier 1 (connectivity + smart control) starts around $800-1,200.
 Tier 2 (adds leak detection + flow monitoring) typically $1,800-2,400.
 Tier 3 (includes priority service response) $2,400+ plus annual service plan.
 Final cost depends on system size (8-zone vs 16-zone), power availability, and site constraints.
 Request a free inspection for exact quote.

 SRMS Tier 2 monitors water flow continuously.
-When it detects abnormal usage (broken mainline, stuck valve, cracked pipe), it sends an instant phone alert within minutes.
-You can then shut off water remotely from your phone — stopping the leak before it runs for 30-45 days unnoticed (which causes $3,000-5,000 bills).
-Real example: One HOA avoided a $12,000 mainline break by shutting off water within 6 minutes of the alert.
+When it detects abnormal usage from a broken mainline, stuck valve, or cracked pipe, it sends a fast phone alert.
+You can then shut off water remotely from your phone before the leak runs long enough to create a major bill or property damage event.

 Tier 2 automated response: (1) Flow monitoring detects abnormal water usage within 5-10 minutes.
 (2) Instant phone alert sent to property owner/manager.
 (3) You review the alert and shut off water remotely via phone app.
 (4) System stays off until you manually restart it.
 (5) Schedule Green Guru for leak diagnosis and repair.
 Optional: Tier 3 includes priority 24-hour scheduling during irrigation season.